cake-build/website/input/docs/running-builds/runners/dotnet-tool.md

 ## Setup

-There's a one-time setup required for configuring a repository to use Cake .NET Core tool.
+There's a one-time setup required for configuring a repository to use Cake .NET tool.

 :::{.alert .alert-info}
-If you have .NET Core Tool already available in your environment you can skip the steps in this chapter.
+If you have .NET Tool already available in your environment you can skip the steps in this chapter.
 :::

 Make sure to have a tool manifest available in your repository or create one using the following command: